 For more information on these international elements, refer to the detailed information available on HMRC’s website.

-Provided everything you sell isn’t exempt from VAT, you can still register voluntarily – even if your turnover is less than the VAT threshold.
+As long as everything you sell isn’t exempt from VAT, you can still register voluntarily – even if your turnover is less than the VAT threshold.
 There are advantages and disadvantages of voluntary registration, and the decision whether to register will depend on the circumstances of the individual business.
-We’ll explore voluntary registration in another article.
+We’ll look at the option of voluntary registration in another article.

 Applying for a VAT registration exception